Smiling Fishergirl: Painting

-This painting was documented by Hofstede de Groot in 1910, who wrote:114.
+This painting was documented by Cornelis Hofstede de Groot in 1910, who wrote:114.
 A WOMAN SELLING HERRINGS.
 B. 51.; In a dune landscape, a girl seen to the knees sits facing three-quarters right.
 She smiles and looks to the right.
 On her lap she holds with her left hand a wooden tub of herrings.
 She holds a fish in her right hand, which rests on the edge of the tub.
 She wears a red bodice, a white scarf, and a black cap.
 In the left distance is the sea.
 To the right are high dunes on which are two figures standing.
 To the left of them is the sail of a ship.
 The sky is covered with grey clouds.
 Three birds are flying.
 Signed on the tub with the monogram; canvas, 32 inches by 26 1/2 inches.
 An old copy was in the possession of a London dealer in 1908.
 Engraved by Gaujean.
 In the Oudry collection.
 Sale.
 Baron de Beurnonville, Paris, May 9, 1881, No. 302.

 Hofstede de Groot noted several fisherboys by Hals along with this one (catalogue numbers 49 through to 58c).
 This painting was also documented by W.R.
 Valentiner in 1923.